 The first step is to open the drive in our clean room environment to check the platters for damage as well as check the drive heads.
 The platters looked good, but the heads were not parked where they should be, which meant they were stuck!
 Stuck heads on a drive usually do cause a buzzing sound as the motor tries to spin the platters and fails.

 There are special tools made to safely lift the heads off the platters so you can move them to the parking area.
 It is important to inspect the heads carefully with a microscope for any damage as well.
 In this case I was able to move the heads over to the parking area and found no signs of damage on the heads or platters.

 The PC-3000 showed all heads functioning properly, so I continued to the imaging process.
-I was able to image 100% of the sectors on the drive so I continued to the data transfer process.
+I was able to image 100% of the sectors on the drive, so I continued with the data transfer process.
 It was a 4TB drive, so it took a while to image all those sectors!

-- I delete all the data on the recovery drive EXCEPT the Time Machine backup folder.
-Note I am only doing this after having an additional imaged drive of the recovery so I can easily start over if I need to.
+- I delete all the data on the recovery drive except the Time Machine backup folder.
+Note I am only doing this after having an additional imaged drive for the recovery so I can easily start over if I need to.

 - Once everything is deleted except the Time Machine backup, I run a program called Disk Warrior.
 Disk Warrior can usually fix the issues with the catalog file and allow me to clone the Time Machine backup folder.

 - I clone the Time Machine backup folder using SuperDuper directly to the drive that will be given to the client with all the data.

 - I transfer all the recovered data I got earlier from the temporary drive onto the customer drive.